-Resetting Page Breaks in Excel 2013
+How to Reset Page Breaks in Excel 2013 (Guide with Pictures)

 The guide below will assume that you have a worksheet in Microsoft Excel 2013 that contains manual page breaks, and that you wish to remove all of the page breaks and reset to the page breaks that occur by default.
 If you follow our steps below and do not see a “Reset All Page Breaks” option, then there are no manual page breaks in your worksheet.
 If your worksheet is printing strangely without page breaks, then there may be a defined print area.
 Learn how to clear a print area in Excel 2013.

-- Open your file in Excel 2013.
+Step 1: Open your file in Excel 2013.

-- Click the Page Layout tab at the top of the window.
+Step 2: Click the Page Layout tab at the top of the window.

-- Click the Breaks button in the Page Setup section of the navigational ribbon, then click the Reset All Page Breaks option.
+Step 3: Click the Breaks button in the Page Setup section of the navigational ribbon, then click the Reset All Page Breaks option.

 Removing page breaks in Excel 2013 is done at the worksheet level.
 If you wish to remove page breaks from multiple worksheets, then you will need to do so to each sheet individually.